littlefs-project/littlefs/README.md

 structures must be provided by the user.

 All POSIX operations, such as remove and rename, are atomic, even in event of power-loss.
-Additionally, no file updates are actually committed to the filesystem until sync or close is called on the file.
+Additionally, no file updates are not actually committed to the filesystem until sync or close is called on the file.

 ## Other notes

-All littlefs have the potential to return a negative error code.
+All littlefs functions have the potential to return a negative error code.
 The errors can be either one of those found in the `enum lfs_error` in [lfs.h](lfs.h), or an error returned by the user's block device operations.

 In the configuration struct, the `prog` and `erase` function provided by the user may return a `LFS_ERR_CORRUPT` error if the implementation already can